jacobkap/crimebythenumbers/docs/reshaping.md

 sqf_agg$n2 <- sqf_agg$n + 10
 ```

 Since these columns both relate to the race column (called "SUSPECT_RACE_DESCRIPTION") we can reuse the `pivot_wider()` code from before but now the `values_from` parameter takes a vector of column names instead of a single column name.
 Here we want to include both the "n" and the "n2" column.
 Since it's a `dplyr` function it's not necessary to put the column names in quotes.
-We also want to keep our `filter()` function from before which removes "(null)" races and then add a `head()` function at the end so it prints out the first six columns of our resulting data set.
+We also want to keep our `filter()` function from before which removes "(null)" races and then add a `head()` function at the end so it prints out the first six rows of our resulting data set.

 ```r